 The first four areas mentioned above are a direct consequence of the ASCG’s legal mandate pursuant sec 342 of the Commercial Code and the Standardisation Agreement.
 The latter also mentions raising the quality of financial reporting generally as another area for the ASCG.

 The ASCG also decides to address topics for which there are gaps or a need for change in national and international financial accounting and reporting.
 In addition the ASCG’s agenda includes advisory projects for the Federal Ministry of Justice.

 The Accounting Standards Committee of Germany (ASCG-DRSC) is a registered not-for-profit association domiciled in Berlin.
 Its governing bodies are the General Assembly, the Administrative Board, the Nomination Committee, and the Executive Committee.
-Its technical bodies are the German GAAP Technical Committee and the IFRS Technical Committee.
+Its technical bodies are the Financial Reporting Technical Committee and the Sustainability Reporting Technical Committee.

 The Executive Committee represents the organisation pursuant para.
 26 of the Civil Law.